meneguinha/Jumpcutter-zoom-GUI/README.md

 ## Pyinstaller
 Pyinstaller doesn't work when the script is creating temp files.
-Might try cxfreeze.
+Cxfreeze doesn't work with scipy. :/

 ## View the UI: